tylerbandura/ECE-3822-Final-Project/README.md

 # Welcome to Team GLP's Movie Data Explorer!
 The Movie Data Explorer is a program that serves to enhance the way a movie buff can access all the information they want regarding various movies.
-Movies are stored in a large database that consists of over 45,000 films, and the Movie Explorer uses efficient data structures and algorithms to easily sort through it and give the user exactly what they're searching for.
+Movies are stored in a large database that consists of over 45,000 films located in the `data` folder, and each film has data associated with it, such as genre, revenue, rating (out of 10), year released, a synopsis, and runtime.
+The
+Movie Explorer uses efficient data structures and algorithms to easily sort through it and give the user exactly what they're searching for.